isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2022-04-12-post-BiblioAsia Apr 2022.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/early-years-substation">In Their Own Words: The Early Years of The Substation</a><br>People involved in The Substation's genesis and early years tell *Clarissa Oon*  what it was like in the beginning.

-<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/wong-din-haan">Wong Din Haan: A Pioneer Educator</a><br>This trailblazer founded a girls' school in Singapore and was also a firm believer of women's rights. *Patricia Lim* remembers her grandaunt's legacy.
+<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/wong-din-haan">The Kamala Club: Planting the Seeds of a Pioneering Women’s Organisation</a><br>*Vandana Aggarwal* traces the origins of a venerable association for Indian women and the role it played in their lives.

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/towkays-houses">Towkays at Home</a><br>Mandalay Villa, House of Jade and House of Teo Hoo Lye were owned by prominent members of the Singapore community in the early 20th century. *Yap Jo Lin* takes us on a whirlwind tour.